 Dale Pickett opened up both engines to get out of danger of the ambush.
 The boat

-crew was ordered not to return fire as there were a lot of innocent people in the area.
+crew was ordered not to return fire as there were a lot of innocent people in the

-taken prisoner or killed in this action."
+not being taken prisoner or killed in this action."